 - Marinate pork liempo (belly) in the mixture for about 30 minutes to 1 hour (or longer if you’re not in a hurry).

 - Set timer to 15 minutes first then baste the pork belly again.
-Do this every 10mins until the pork is evenly cooked to your liking.
-This is to ensure the pork doesn’t turn out dry and locks up all the juices.
+Do this every 10 mins until the pork is evenly cooked to your liking.
+This is to ensure the pork doesn’t turn out dry and it locks in all the juices.

-- When done grilling, remove pork belly from the oven/grill and place in paper towels to help soak the oil from the fats.
+- When done grilling, remove pork belly from the oven/grill and place in paper towels to help soak the oil up.

 - Chop into bite-sized bits or serve per slice.
 It’s your call.